ioerror/vula/README.md

 would, so it is possible to use vula without it.
 However, resolving names via vula is required to achieve strong protection against active attackers.

-### Post-quantum protection
+## Post-quantum protection

-Vula is designed as a transitionally secure post-quantum protocol.
-It does not currently resist an active adversary with a quantum computer; it is designed to resist an attacker that logs captured surveillance data in anticipation of access to quantum computer at a later date.
+Vula is designed as a transitionally secure post-quantum protocol, meaning that it does not currently resist active attacks using a quantum computer but rather is designed to resist an attacker that retains surveiled ciphertext in anticipation of having access to quantum computer at a later date.
 The vula protocol uses [CSIDH](https://csidh.isogeny.org/) to achieve non-interactive post-quantum key agreement in much the same way that Curve25519 is used for contemporary security protections in the vula protocol.
 CSIDH is implemented in pure Python on the Montgomery curve by the [sibc library](https://github.com/JJChiDguez/sibc/).
 It is implemented with p512 using the hvelu formula in a dummy-free style, and it uses 10 as the exponent.

-The post-quantum protection is not currently forward secret; that is, an attacker who records ciphertext and later has a quantum computer *and* obtains a user's CSIDH secret key will be able to decrypt the traffic.
+Vula's post-quantum protection is not currently forward secret; that is to say, an attacker who records ciphertext and later has a quantum computer *and* somehow obtains a user's CSIDH secret key will be able to decrypt the traffic.
 Rotating the CSIDH key is possible, but this does not (yet) happen automatically.

+CSIDH is a very new cryptographic primitive, having only been discovered in 2018 and currently being studied by the academic community.
+While we do not know of any feasible attacks against it today, it would be inappropriate to rely solely on such a new primitive.
+In the event that CSIDH were to be completely broken, vula's use of it to generate a wireguard PSK (Pre-Shared Key) would only result in a loss of post-quantum protection; security against attackers without quantum computers is not dependent on CSIDH in any way.

-### Default route encryption
+## Default route encryption

 The `vula organize` daemon will automatically secure traffic to the local gateway when that gateway is also a vula peer.